 Reviewer Patricia Corlew , LMFT, LPC,

 It seems almost everyone claims to be from a dysfunctional family.
 Sometimes, we blame our current problems on the family we grew up into the extent that we don't take responsibility for our actions.
-Some people are now growing up in a dysfunctional family or grew up in one in the past.
+Other times, our past experiences with dysfunctional families can affect our behavior today.
 How do you know whether family dysfunction is a serious problem for you?
 You can start exploring this issue by learning more about dysfunction in families and the effects of growing up in the turmoil of a family that doesn't work.

 What Is a Dysfunctional Family?

-The main things to remember about this definition are that there are multiple negative influences and that they effect basic needs.
+The main thing to remember about this definition is that there are multiple negative influences, and they affect basic needs.
 This is what separates families with minor dysfunction from those where family dysfunction is a serious problem.
 Below we'll discuss the most common influences that lead to family dysfunction.

 Family History of Dysfunction